KETO ON A BUDGET!

 Beef soup bones in the supermarket or meat shop are dirt cheap.
 Drop them in your slow-cooker with lots of garlic, some fresh escallion, thyme, pimento, a noodle-less dehydrated soup base for quick added flavour (Maggi vegetable is good, although it has MSG) and let that just sit there cooking all day.
 You can enjoy that broth guilt free!
 It’s my favourite way to break a fast.
 It is filling too.

-You can also use chicken backs and chicken feet to make broth.
+You can also use cow feet, chicken backs and chicken feet to make broth.
 Those you can boil stove top with all the stuff I mentioned above.
 So delicious.

 Rotisserie chicken in our supermarkets is almost the same price as an uncooked chicken.
 They’re pretty tasty too!
 One chicken can do for 4 meals.
 Serve with a salad, or make a veggie stir fry and you’re in business.
 Convenience, affordability, and health all wrapped up in one.